awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/metering-service.md

  In addition, your software must call an in\-region AWS Marketplace Metering Service endpoint\.
 Your product must have a correct regional endpoint setup, so us\-east\-1 sends records to us\-east\-1 endpoint, and us\-west\-2 sends records to us\-west\-2 endpoint\.
 Making in\-region calls provides buyers with a more stable experience and prevents situations in which an unrelated region’s availability could impact software running in another region\. and

  When you send metering records to the service, you must connect to the AWS Marketplace Metering Service in your region\.
 Use the **getCurrentRegion\(\)** helper method to determine the region in which the EC2 instance is running, and then pass this region information to the MeteringServiceClient constructor\.
 If you do not specify a region in the SDK constructor, it will default to the us\-east\-1 region\.
-If your application attempts to make crossregion calls to the service, it will be rejected\.
+If your application attempts to make cross\-region calls to the service, it will be rejected\.
 For more information, see [Determining an Application’s Current Region](https://java.awsblog.com/post/Tx3GBOIEN1JJMQ5/Determining-an-Application-s-Current-Region) and [getCurrentRegion\(\)](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/regions/Regions.html#getCurrentRegion())\.

 ## Important Information About Failure Handling<a name="important-information-about-failure-handling"></a>